 Transcranial magnetic stimulation (TMS) is a cutting-edge technology that uses magnetic waves to gently stimulate nerve cells in the brain.
-This non-invasive TMS treatment is most commonly used for treating depression, particularly treatment-resistant depression where the condition hasn’t responded well to medication or other treatments.
+This non-invasive TMS treatment is most commonly used for the treatment of major depression, particularly treatment-resistant depression in patients who have failed to respond to medication or other treatments.
 It is also used to treat anxiety, PTSD, addiction and a range of other mental health conditions.

 During a TMS session, the client is awake and alert and can listen to music or relax.
 The psychiatrist places an electromagnetic coil against the clients head and the coil painlessly delivers brief magnetic pulses – the same as those used in MRI (Magnetic Resonance Imaging) machines – to the region of the brain involved in mood control and depression.

 One of the advantages of TMS is that it does not have the unpleasant side effects such as weight gain, nausea, sexual problems and insomnia associated with many depression medications.

 Transcranial Magnetic Stimulation treatment is approved by the American Food and Drug Administration and the American Psychiatric Association.